 Gambia Horse and Donkey Trust

-Founded in 2002, the Gambia Horse and Donkey Trust is a grassroots animal welfare organization based in Sambel Kunda village on the northern border of the National Park.
+The Gambia Horse and Donkey Trust is a grassroots animal welfare organization based in Sambel Kunda village on the northern border of the National Park.
 Its mission is to improve the health and welfare of working horses and donkeys with local outreach programs, but also by taking care of animals that are sick or hurt.

 My Two-Day Itinerary for River Gambia NP